MsSam08/PrepPal/README.md

 | R² Score | **0.916** | > 0.70 |
 | Prediction time | **< 1 second** | < 10 seconds |

-Predictions are accurate to within ±4 units on average — good enough to cut waste by 85% in pilot testing.
+Predictions are accurate to within ±4 units on average, good enough to cut waste by 85% in pilot testing.

 ---